History of papal primacy: Apostolic succession

+In the earliest Christian communities, Peter is often understood to have exercised a special authority, but in collegial partnership with other leaders.
+He is not presented as a spiritual monarch or sole ruler, and there is no indication of exclusive jurisdiction.
+According to Catholic author Stephen K. Ray (1999), several Church Fathers, including Cyprian of Carthage and Irenaeus of Lyons, disagreed with Rome on theological or disciplinary matters but did not deny Rome’s primacy.
+In his view, debates concerned the scope and practical exercise of that primacy rather than its existence.

+1 Clement, commonly dated to about 95 AD, is often cited as the earliest extant text in which Rome addresses the internal affairs of another Christian community (Church of Corinth).
+Later episcopal lists, reported by Hegesippus, identify Clement as bishop of Rome at that time, the third in succession, yet the letter itself names the Roman congregation as the sender rather than an individual author.
+Whether a single bishop presided in Rome in the late first century is disputed.
+Many scholars infer a collegial leadership of presbyters, from which a presider or "first among equals" later emerged and was retrospectively described as “bishop” after the mid-second century.
+Where local leaders had been deposed in an internal dispute.
+Throughout, the tone is authoritative with its content asking for order, humility, and submission to duly appointed ministers, and advises against ambition and arrogance.

 Irenaeus compiled a list of succession of the bishops of Rome, including the immediate successors of Peter and Paul: Linus, Anacleutus, Clement, Evaristus, Alexander, and Sixtus.
 The Catholic Church currently considers these the successors of Peter, whom they consider the first pope, and through whom following popes would claim authority.
+However, modern scholarship holds his views as constructed after the fact.

 The evolution of earlier tradition established both Peter and Paul as the forefathers of the bishops of Rome, from whom they received their position as chief shepherd (Peter) and supreme authority on doctrine (Paul).
-To establish her primacy among the churches of the Western half of the empire, the bishops of Rome relied on a letter written in 416 by Innocent I to the Bishop of Gubbio, to show how subordination to Rome had been established.
+To establish her primacy among the churches of the Western half of the empire, the bishops of Rome relied on a letter written in 416 AD by Innocent I to the Bishop of Gubbio, to show how subordination to Rome had been established.
 Since Peter was the only apostle (no mention of Paul) to have worked in the West, thus the only persons to have established churches in Italy, Spain, Gaul, Sicily, Africa, and the Western islands were bishops appointed by Peter or his successors.
-This being the case then, all congregations had to abide by the regulations set in Rome).
+This being the case then, all congregations had to abide by the regulations set in Rome.